Artistry with Clay & Lime

 We are aware that students make a big investment in a workshop such as this.
 We honor your time and do the best we can to share our knowledge and experience.
 Expect long days with lots of building and learning.
 On some evenings we will show slides and films featuring our previous projects and that of other people and cultures.
 Believe it or not, we also still like to make time for a campfire and some music.
 We always strive to make the workshop itself a comfortable, memorable and fun experience.

-NOTE: This workshop starts with lunch at 12:00 on Saturday, June 1st and ends after lunch on Thursday, June 6th.
+NOTE: This workshop starts with breakfast at 7:30am on Monday, September 1st and ends after lunch on Saturday, September 6th.

 7pm - Dinner